Supervision requirement for Provisional and Professional Members

 - the therapist’s appropriate use of the materials of dance in any given dance movement therapy situation

-- the therapist’s ability to develop and implement progressive treatment programs
+- the therapist’s ability to develop and implement progressive dance movement therapy programs

-- the therapist’s ability to evaluate treatment and modify it accordingly
+- the therapist’s ability to evaluate the DMT program and modify it accordingly